-Tilapia is one of the most popular seafood dishes, with annual production topping 6 million tonnes globally.
-However, fish is a highly perishable food, and large quantities of fish meat is discarded due to loss of quality between capture and final consumption.
-This raises concerns for both the consumer’s health and finances of seafood producers.
+Tilapia is one of the most popular seafood dishes, with annual global production topping 6 million tonnes.
+However, fish is a highly perishable food with a short shelf-life.
+As a result, large quantities of fish meat are discarded due to loss of quality between capture and final consumption.

-Dr Maria Lucia Guerra Monteiro at the Federal University of Rio de Janeiro, and colleagues, investigate the effect of a new style of packaging, with or without ultraviolet treatment, on the freshness of tilapia fillets stored under refrigeration, aiming to reduce the food waste from an early loss of quality.
+Dr Maria Lucia Guerra Monteiro and colleagues at the Federal University of Rio de Janeiro aim to reduce this waste due to the early loss of quality.
+They investigate the effect of a new style of packaging on the freshness of tilapia fillets stored under refrigeration, both with and without ultraviolet treatment.

 Read their original paper here: https://www.nature.com/articles/s41598-020-61293-8